How Are Absence Seizures Diagnosed?

 Brain function can be "viewed" with an electroencephalograph, or EEG, which detects the electrochemical relay of information from brain cell to brain cell.
 EEGs will show characteristic, abnormal patterns during different types of seizures, including very specific findings in absence seizures.
 In addition, X-rays, CT scans, and MRIs of the head can help rule out specific causes of seizures.

 Fortunately, most children -- about 70% -- outgrow absence seizures by the time they are teenagers, especially if the seizures developed before age 9.
-Until then, if the problem is severe or interfering with the child's social or academic growth, anti-seizure drugs, such as valproic acid or Ethosuximide can help control symptoms.
+Until then, if the problem is severe or interfering with the child's social or academic growth, anti-seizure drugs, such as valproic acid, ethosuximide (Zarontin), or lamotrigine (Lamictal) can help control symptoms.
 Although most children who develop seizures of this type have experienced normal growth and development, there is a somewhat higher frequency of behavioral and educational problems with these children.

 How Can I Prevent Absence Seizures?